-- 7. Create a project directory for your labs in your home directory (W:\ in the Windows directory system).
-In this directory, copy the lab1 directory from X:\Courseware\Xilinx 6.1i\User Area - 8.
-Start XPS by going to the Courseware folder and selecting the Xilinx 6.1i directory.
-Select the Xilinx Embedded Development Kit 6.1 folder and double click on the Xilinx Platform Studio icon. - Select the File menu, select New Project, select Base System Builder.
+- 7. Create a project directory for your labs in your home directory (W:\in the Windows directory system).
+Make sure that the path has no spaces!!!
+In this directory, copy the lab1 directory from X:\Courseware\Xilinx 6.2i\User_Area - 8.
+Start XPS by going to the Courseware folder and selecting the Xilinx 6.2i directory.
+Select the Xilinx Embedded Development Kit 6.2 folder and double click on the Xilinx Platform Studio icon. - Select the File menu, select New Project , select Base System Builder.
 A Create New Project Using Base System Builder Wizard dialog box is displayed. - 10.
 Browse to the directory named lab1 you copied into your project work area and select it in the dialog box.
 Click Open on the dialog box to select the directory. - 11.
 Click OK on the Create New Project dialog box to start building the project.
 A Base System Builder Select Board dialog box is displayed.
 This may take a few minutes. - 12.
-Select Xilinx as the Board Vendor. - 13.
-Select the Virtex-II Multimedia FF896 Development Board as the Board Name. - 14.
+Select Xilinx as the Board Vendor. - Select the Virtex-II Multimedia FF896 Development Board as the Board Name. - 14.
 Select revision 1 for the Board Revision. - 15.
 Click Next on the dialog box.
 A Base System Builder Select Processor dialog box is displayed. - 16.
-The MicroBlaze processor should be selected by default because there is not a PowerPC in this specific FPGA.
+The MicroBlaze processor should be selected by default because there is not a PowerPC in this specific FPGA. - 17.
+Click Next on the dialog box.
+A Base System Builder Configure Processor dialog box is displayed.

-- 17. Click Next on the dialog box.
-A Base System Builder Configure Processor dialog box is displayed. - 18.
-Select XMD with S/W debug stub and 64K of Local Data and Instruction Memory in the Processor Configuration.
+- 18. Select XMD with S/W debug stub and 64K of Local Data and Instruction Memory in the Processor Configuration.
 This selection uses a ROM monitor debug solution, not a true JTAG debug solution.
 A ROM monitor debug solution assumes that software can execute on the platform to do debugging.
 All of the processor memory uses the internal block RAMs of the FPGA. - 19.
 Click Next on the dialog box.
 A Base System Builder Configure IO Interfaces dialog box is displayed.
 The checkbox indicates that the project will be built with the RS-232 interface as specified.
 The default settings of the Uart are OK. - The Uart peripheral will be used for standard I/O. The standard I/O libraries delivered in the EDK use the Uart in polled mode, so do not select the Use Interrupt checkbox. - 20.
 Click Next on the dialog box.
 A Base System Builder Add Internal Peripherals dialog box is displayed.
 Internal peripherals include timers, interrupt controllers, and other devices that are typically used within the FPGA.
 Do not add peripherals at this time. - 21.
 Click Next on the dialog box.
+A Base System Builder Software Configuration dialog box is displayed.
+Un-check the Generate Sample Application and Linker Script checkbox. - 22.
+Click Next on the dialog box.
 A Base System Builder System Created dialog box is displayed.
 Here you can view information about the system to be created.
 Click Generate to cause the system data files to be generated.
-Base System Builder is a wizard that helps ease the effort to generate a system by building the data files for XPS. - 22.
+Base System Builder is a wizard that helps ease the effort to generate a system by building the data files for XPS. - 23.
 A Base System Builder Finished! dialog box is displayed.
 Click Finish on the dialog box to complete the wizard.
 The system is displayed in XPS and is ready to be built.